 Political tension regarding oil resource money has existed between the Nigerian government and state governors.
 This has been an impediment of monetary transfers to the NISA.

 Nigeria’s sovereign wealth funds have been a contentious political issue for the country.
 The direction of natural resource revenue has pitted the Nigerian Governors Forum against the Nigerian federal government.
 Nigeria is sub-Saharan Africa’s largest crude oil exporter.
 The one billion dollar authority plans to start operations in the coming months.
-The Nigerian Sovereign Investment Authority (NISA) is still recruiting the fund’s management team.[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+The Nigerian Sovereign Investment Authority (NISA) is still recruiting the fund’s management team.[ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Last year, Nigeria, the biggest oil producer in sub-Saharan Africa, replaced its Excess Crude Account (ECA) with three sovereign wealth funds, Future Generations Fund, Nigerian Infrastructure Fund and Stabilization Fund, under the management of the Nigerian Sovereign Investment Authority (NSIA).
 The future generations fund will focus on providing and generating income for the country’s citizens.
 The infrastructure fund will target allocating money to Nigerian housing, roads, bridges, and railways.
 The stabilization fund would be utilized to reduce the effects of oil price shocks.